 The City Council previously approved funds for the New City America contract and ancillary items related to the formation of the Downtown Hayward CBD.
-The City's payment for the start up costs would be reimbursed over time from the District revenues.
+The City's payment for the startup costs would be reimbursed over time from the District revenues.

-If the CBD is approved, the City's annual assessment cost would be \$163,844.62.
-This will be funded from the General Fund.
+If the CBD is approved, the City's annual assessment cost would be \$163,844.62 and would be funded by the General Fund.
+This cost has not yet been included in the FY 2019 Operating Budget.
+If the balloting to form the District is successful, staff will recommend an appropriation at the time of district formation.